Floydlang/floyd/docs/floyd_speak.md

 JSON format is also used by the compiler and language itself to store intermediate Floyd program code, for all logging and for debugging features.

 - Floyd has built in support for JSON in the language.
-It has a JSON type called __json_value__ and functions to pack & unpack strings / JSON files into the JSON type.
+It has a JSON type called __json\_value__ and functions to pack & unpack strings / JSON files into the JSON type.

 - Floyd has support for JSON literals: you can put JSON data directly into a Floyd file.
 Great for copy-pasting snippets for tests.

 Read more about JSON here: www.json.org

-This value can contain any of the 6 JSON-compatible value:
+This value can contain any of the 7 JSON-compatible types:

 - string
 - number
 - object
 - array
+- true
-- true / false
+- false
 - null

+This is the only situation were Floyd supports null.

+Notice that Floyd stores true/false as a bool type with the values true / false, not as two types called "true" and "false".

-__json_value__: 	This is an immutable value containing any JSON.
+__json\_value__: 	This is an immutable value containing any JSON.
 You can query it for its contents and alter it (you get new values).

-Notice that json_value can contain an entire huge JSON file, with a big tree of JSON objects and arrays and so on.
-A json_value can also contain just a string or a number or a single JSON array of strings.
-The json_value is used for every node in the json_value tree.
+Notice that json\_value can contain an entire huge JSON file, with a big tree of JSON objects and arrays and so on.
+A json\_value can also contain just a string or a number or a single JSON array of strings.
+The json\_value is used for every node in the json\_value tree.

-### JSON LITERALS
+##### JSON LITERALS

 You can directly embed JSON inside source code file.
 Simple / no escaping needed.
 Just paste a snippet into the Floyd source code.
 Use this for test values.
 Round trip.
 Since the JSON code is not a string literal but actual Floyd syntax, there are not problems with escaping strings.
 The Floyd parser will create floyd strings, dictionaries and so on for the JSON data.
-Then it will create a json_value from that data.
+Then it will create a json\_value from that data.
 This will validate that this indeed is correct JSON data or an exception is thrown.

 This all means you can write Floyd code that at runtime creates all or parts of a composite JSON value.
 Also: you can nest JSONs in each other.